jlbrosnahan/Predict-Sales_Volume/README.md

 ## Predict-Sales_Volume
 Compare 3 regression algorithms and identify top model for forecasting sales volume

+Please see Sales-Volume.md file above for complete analysis Also available on RPubs at https://rpubs.com/brosnahj/predict-sales-volume

 ## Objective
 We have been asked by an Electronics Company to forecast sales of new products that they are considering for building up inventory.
 Specifically, they would like for us to predict sales volume for four different product types: PCs, Laptops, Netbooks, and Smartphones, which will be used to determine which new products will be brought into store inventory.
 They would also like for us to analyze the impact Customer Reviews and Service Reviews have on sales volume.